 Visit the Web Scraping Prevention Demo we built to demonstrate the concepts above.
 You can explore the open-source code on Github or run it in your browser with StackBlitz.
 The core of the use case is implemented in this component and this endpoint.

-To see Fingerprint Pro Bot Detection in action, you need to visit the use case website as a bot.
-The easiest way is the use a Browserless debugger, which allows you to control an automated browser in the cloud from your browser.
+To see Fingerprint Pro Bot Detection in action, you must visit the use case website as a bot.
+The easiest way is to use a Browserless debugger, which allows you to control an automated browser in the cloud from your browser.

-Switch to the Web Scraping tab for a full bot example or just copy this snippet into the code editor:
+2. Switch to the Web Scraping tab for a full bot example, or copy this snippet into the code editor:

 export default async ({ page }: { page: Page }) => {